EtherealEmil/UsualScrap/README.md

 </details>

 <details>
-<summary>Defibrillator(300c)</summary>
+<summary>Defibrillator(375c)</summary>

-Costs 300 credits, Weighs 3
+Costs 375 credits, Weighs 3

-The defibrillator uses power to revive terminated employees.
+The defibrillator uses power to revive up to 3 deceased employees.

-- Currently only revives one player before needing to be recharged (May increase to two later depending on it's performance in testing)
-- Whether a defibrillator has power or not can be easily seen by the glow of the battery compartment on its model.
+- The defibrillator has a charge meter (Not related to power) on the side of it.
+The charge meter indicate how long you've held down the use button and it must be fully charged to revive a player.
+- When the charge meter is full but you continue to hold the use button you can be ready to revive at a moments notice but keep in mind that the items power is constantly drained when charging.
+- A power cost is used when you release the use button at full charge regardless of if a player was revived or not.

+- Currently I've made players cut in half (butler, sizable scissors) impossible to revive.
+I may make more death types perma death or may just remove this, we shall see.

 </details>